2020/21 Full-time Undergraduate course

 Applicants have the opportunity to apply for a transfer from another HEI to Year 2 of BSc Hons Nursing at Ulster.
 Applicants must meet the following entry criteria:

-The final number of places available in Year 2 will not be confirmed until the end of June following the Board of Examiners for current Year 1 students.
+The final number of places available in Year 2 will not be confirmed until the end of June following the Board of Examiners.
 After interview applicants will be rank ordered according to interview score and offers made in accordance with the number of places available.

 Registered Nurses wishing to gain a second nursing qualification may apply for admission with advanced standing and complete a shortened course.
 The exact length of their programme will be decided individually and will be determined by their previous academic and nursing qualifications through the APL process.